What angle and orientation are best for solar panels in Australia?

 Efficiency of solar systems at different tilt angles and orientations for Sydney.

-Australia, being in the Southern Hemisphere, experiences a sun that is predominantly coming at us from the North.
-There is of course deviance throughout the seasons, but ideally solar panels should be facing as close to true North as possible to reduce the impact that the Winter seasons have on efficiency.
-Once again referring to the graph above, one can see that even North Easterly and North Westerly facing panels will be largely operating at around the 90% of their rated outputs.
-However, once angles start approaching East North East or West North West orientation, the numbers start reducing rapidly.
-A directly East or West facing panel will never operate at better than 85% of its rated output.
-To put this in perspective, rather than getting back the usual 4.5kWh average daily energy per 1kW of solar, the system will only produce 3.835kWh.
-For example, a 3kW system would lose a full 2kWh a day if it were facing more East or West than North.
-This would equal 88c worth of surplus energy in QLD and SA a day, $1.20 in surplus to Victorians, a minimum of $1.00 less in the ACT and $1.20 in NSW.
-A lot of energy that is not captured, and a lot of money that is wasted.
+Australia, being in the southern hemisphere, experiences a sun that is predominantly coming at us from the north.
+There is of course deviance throughout the seasons, but ideally solar panels should be facing as close to true north as possible to reduce the impact that the winter seasons have on energy yields.
+Once again referring to the graph above, one can see that even northeasterly and northwesterly facing panels will be largely operating at around the 90% of their rated outputs.
+However, once angles start approaching east-northeast or west-northwest orientation, the numbers start reducing rapidly.

 Top image via Your Home Technical Manual